GerritCodeReview/plugins_code-owners/resources/Documentation/config-faqs.md

-preferred can depend on the system setup, e.g. changes to `gerrit.config` may be harder to do and require a multi-day rollout, whereas changes of the `All-Projects` configuration can be done through the [REST API](rest-api.html#update-code-owner-project-config) and are always instant.
+preferred can depend on the system setup, e.g. changes to `gerrit.config` may be harder to do and require a multi-day rollout, whereas changes of the `All-Projects` configuration can be done through the [REST API](rest-api.html#update-code-owner-project-config) and are always instant (this can also be a disadvantage as it means that also bad config changes are effective immediately).

 **NOTE:** Any configuration that is done in `All-Projects` overrides the corresponding configuration that is inherited from `gerrit.config`.